Princess Mangkubumi

-Early life
+Early life and education

 Princess Mangkubumi was born in Bogor on 24 February 1972.
 She is the first of five siblings.
 She spend her early childhood mostly in Yogyakarta.
 She went to BOPKRI 1 high school and continued her high school education in ISS International School in Singapore.
 She attended Cuesta College in California until the 1989 Loma Prieta earthquake, changed schools to Citrus College, then completed her undergraduate study in Griffith University in Brisbane, Australia.

+On June 28, 2023, Princess Mangkubumi received an honorary doctoral degree in human letters from the Northern Illinois University.